 For some widely-used substances, such as HFC_134a, we expect that the usage and, hence, the emissions, mostly follow proxies like population and traffic (HFC-134a in mobile air conditioning).
-For other compounds, such as SF6, used as insulator gas in high-voltage installations, the choice of the a-priori is not as obvious since their emissions may be more dominated by individual emission hot spots.
-Nevertheless, a population-based a-priori is generally still meaningful (Hu et al., 2023).
+For other compounds, such as SF_6 , used as insulator gas in high-voltage installations, the choice of the a-priori is not as obvious since their emissions may be more dominated by individual emission hot spots.
 For these substances, using different a-priori fields allows for illustrating how strongly the inverse solution is guided by the a-priori, and reveals if the higher resolution transport model inhibits a larger potential to localize emissions independent of the a-priori.